 When does an eviction make sense?

-Only for Prolonged periods of heavy snowfall and permanently low temperatures In rare cases, it may make sense to remove snow manually - however only with suitable aids (e.g. telescopic, soft snow pushers) and without damaging the modules.
+Only for longer periods of heavy snowfall and persistently low temperatures it can be useful in rare cases to remove snow manually – but only with appropriate aids (e.g. telescopic, soft snow shovels) and without damaging the modules.
+In most regions of Germany this is not necessaryas the thermal effect of the modules ensures a Automatic defrosting provides.

 No noise on the modules: